gatsbyjs/gatsby/docs/blog/2017-03-03-gatsbygram-case-study/index.md

 Gatsby has always had a rich set of lifecycle APIs to allow you to hook into various events during development, building, and in the client.

-Gatsby 1.0 extends this and adds a [new plugin architecture](/docs/plugins/).
-So generally useful code can be extracted from sites and made reusable.
+Gatsby 1.0 adds new APIs and also adds a [new plugin architecture](/docs/plugins/).
+So code can now be extracted from sites and made reusable.
 Most of the new functionality in Gatsby 1.0 is powered by plugins.

 Plugins are added to a site in its `gatsby-config.js`.
 Here's what Gatsbygram's config file looks like: